attilaszasz/Pocos-Generator/README.md

 If you prefer to work with a micro-orm like [Dapper](https://github.com/StackExchange/Dapper), but hate manually writing POCO classes for your tables, this is the right tool for you.
 A port of [EZPoco T4 templates](https://github.com/davidsavagejr/ezpoco) to .Net Core 2.0+ using [dotnet-script](https://github.com/filipw/dotnet-script/).

-Generates POCO classes from you database tables and views.
-For SQL Server, also generates a class with names of stored procedures, and a class with the names and columns of table-valued parameters.
+Generates POCO classes from your database tables and views.
+For SQL Server, also generates a class with names of stored procedures, and a class with the name and columns of table-valued parameters.

 Getting Started
 ===============